edutap-eu/documentation/source/architecture/core/pass-management.md

-# Architecture of Pass Management
+# Architecture of eduTAP Pass Management

 Pass management is the task, of creating and designing passes and then offering those passes to potential users, here called tappers.